shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 In this mode, pressing SK1 increases the power by one step, and pressing SK2 decreases the power by one step.
 See details of available power step levels in the normal firmware.

+*Note:*

-Note.
-Like in the normal firmware, the power output will only be accurate if the operator has calibrated the power of the radio, as the factory power level calibration is likely to be highly inaccurate.
+- Like in the normal firmware, the power output will only be accurate if the operator has calibrated the power of the radio, as the factory power level calibration is likely to be highly inaccurate.

 <div style="page-break-after: always; break-after: page;"></div>